openfaas/faas/guide/deployment_k8s.md

 OpenFaaS is Kubernetes-native and uses *Deployments*, *Service*s and *Secret*s.
 For more detail check out the ["faas-netes" repository](https://github.com/openfaas/faas-netes).

+!!! note
-> For deploying on a cloud that supports Kubernetes *LoadBalancers* you may also want to apply the configuration in: `cloud/lb.yml`.
+    For deploying on a cloud that supports Kubernetes *LoadBalancers* you may also want to apply the configuration in: `cloud/lb.yml`.

 ### 1.0 Build a cluster

-You can start evaluating FaaS and building functions on your laptop or on a VM (cloud or on-prem).
+If you do not already have a Kubernetes cluster follow this guide to deploy one so you can start evaluating OpenFaaS and building functions on your laptop or on a VM (cloud or on-prem).

 * [10 minute guides for minikube / kubeadm](https://blog.alexellis.io/tag/learn-k8s/)